Quviq/CIPs/CIP-plutus-modules/README.md

 operations which are not currently part of the API, so it requires modifications to a critical component of the Plutus implementation.

+The *explicit λs* variation is a half-way house between the main variation and the 'value scripts' variation.
+It places less onerous syntactic restrictions on script bodies, and as such can be used with the existing implementation of recursion (although efficiency would still benefit from module-level recursion).
+Cost accounting during script evaluation is a little intricate.
+It requires modifications to the loop at the core of the CEK machine.

 The *tuples of modules* variation replaces parameters referring to individual modules with a single parameter bound to a tuple of modules, effectively uncurrying scripts wrt their module